LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 - (optional) "device\_extensions" or "instance\_extensions" - array of extension information as follows

-- (optional) extension "name" - Vulkan registered name
+    - (required) extension "name" - Vulkan registered name

-- (optional) extension "spec\_version" - extension specification version, a single number, increasing with backward compatible changes.
+    - (required) extension "spec\_version" - extension specification version, a single number, increasing with backward compatible changes.

-- (optional) extension "entrypoints" - array of device extension entrypoints; not used for instance extensions
+    - (required for device\_extensions with entry points) extension "entrypoints" - array of device extension entrypoints; not used for instance extensions

 - (sometimes required) "functions" - mapping list of function entry points.
 If multiple layers exist within the same shared library (or if a layer is in the same shared library as an ICD), this must be specified to allow each layer to have its own vkGet\*ProcAddr entrypoints that can be found by the loader.
 At this time, only the following two functions are required:

     - "vkGetInstanceProcAddr" name

     - "vkGetDeviceProcAddr" name

 - (optional for implicit layers) "enable\_environment" requirement(s) - environment variable and value required to enable an implicit layer.
 This environment variable (which should vary with each "version" of the layer, as in "ENABLE\_LAYER\_FOO\_1") must be set to the given value or else the implicit layer is not loaded.
 This is for application environments (e.g. Steam) which want to enable a layer(s) only for applications that they launch, and allows for applications run outside of an application environment to not get that implicit layer(s).